 Stand with legs together and weights in each hand.
 Take right leg back and bend both knees to 90 degrees while curling weights up to shoulders.
 Press back to standing position by squeezing left glutes.
 Repeat on each side.

 3B: Pistol Squat into Single Leg Row

 Stand on right leg with weights in both hands, bend knee maintaining weight in heel without letting knee translate over the big toe.
 Press back up by squeezing glute and bend at hips, maintaining flat back and row both elbows past back.
 Repeat on each leg.

 4A: Single Arm Bench Press with Opposite Leg Lift

 Lay with head and shoulders supported on sturdy chair or bench and lift both hips to parallel.
-With weight in right hand at shoulder level, perform a chest press while lifting left leg into a march position.
+With a weight in the right hand at shoulder level, perform a chest press while lifting the left leg into a march position.
 Repeat on both sides.

 4B: Push Up with Plank Walk

 Start in high plank position with hips parallel to shoulders and feet.
 Perform a push up by bending elbows to 90 degrees.
 Press back up and walk both right hand and right leg over to the right, repeat push up.
 Repeat back and forth the each side.
 (Modify by doing push up on knees).